mikaelvesavuori/dorametrix/README.md

 The current version of Dorametrix does not have built-in support for GitHub webhook secrets, but if there is sufficient demand I might add such support.

 _Note that Bitbucket Cloud and Jira do not have support for webhook secrets: https://jira.atlassian.com/browse/BCLOUD-14683._

+The approach used in Dorametrix is instead to make the best of the situation and require an `authorization` query string parameter with a custom authorization token.
+This then gets verified by a [Lambda Authorizer function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

+All GET requests require that same token but in a more practical `Authorization` header.

+This approach adds a minimal security measure but is flexible enough to also work effortlessly with any integration tests you might want to run.
+At the end of the day an acceptable compromise solution, I hope.

 ## Running locally